NFL on Nickelodeon

+History

 In December 2019, Viacom re-merged with CBS Corporation to form ViacomCBS.
-As part of the merger, CBS announced plans to add content from Nickelodeon to its CBS All Access streaming service.
+To capitalize on the re-merger, CBS announced plans to add content from Nickelodeon to its CBS All Access streaming service.
 Additionally, the National Football League announced that Nickelodeon would air a youth-specific broadcast of an early 2021 Wild Card playoff game that CBS Sports acquired the rights to, marking the first major live sporting event on the channel.
+The idea for Nickelodeon to televise an NFL game was that of CBS Sports' chairman Sean McManus.
+McManus brought the idea up to the league, which was looking to reach younger and diverse audiences.
+While the network has aired sports-related programming in the past (such as its athletics game show Nickelodeon Guts, and its Kids' Choice Sports awards show), this marked the first live sporting event to ever be televised by Nickelodeon.

+McManus explained that the production planned to "respect the integrity of the game", but that there would be features "to make it look and feel very, very different than a CBS broadcast, which it should.
+I think it's really going to be fun."
+Coordinating producer Shawn Robbins described the broadcast as being a "Nick-ified", "co-viewing" experience for parents and children, and that it would still "look somewhat the same", as they did not want to "mess with your football and put stuff on if that's going to take away from the viewing experience."
 The broadcast had the inclusion of Nickelodeon cartoon branding as well as commentary from Nick stars Gabrielle Green and Lex Lumpkin.
+Emphasis was placed on educating viewers of the rules of football; this included appearances by Sheldon Cooper (as played by Iain Armitage on CBS sitcom Young Sheldon) to explain penalties.
+Robbins told The New York Times that Green was accidentally sent an 800-page package of game notes that was intended for Tony Romo.

 CBS Sports' ad sales team handled the ad sales for both telecasts.
 While a majority of the advertisements for the Bears-Saints game would be the same across both the CBS and Nickelodeon broadcasts, Nickelodeon aired some different ads more that were tailored to its younger audience, excluding ads for alcohol and sports betting apps.

-First live telecast (January 10, 2021)

-Nickelodeon's first live NFL game aired on January 10, 2021, as a special youth-specific presentation of the 2021 Wild Card playoff game between the New Orleans Saints and Chicago Bears.